-You see, Howard Schultz actually had two separate stints as CEO.
-According to MarketWatch, after his first resignation in 2000, shares fell as much as 28% in the seven weeks following the news.
+Howard Schultz actually had two separate stints as CEO.
+According to MarketWatch, after his first resignation in 2000, shares fell as much as 28% in the seven weeks following.

 When Schultz bowed out in 2017, the decline in stock price was more incremental.
-First, he resigned as CEO and took the position of Chairman.
-A veteran of Microsoft and IBM took his place.
-This affected the stock price, but not massively.
+First, he resigned as CEO and took the position of chairman of the board.
+This sent the stock price lower, but not massively.

 When he stepped away from the company entirely, the news had its biggest impact, with shares declining sharply.
-The stock eventually rebounded, but it’s a great example of how a notable C-suite departure can often move prices in the short term.
+The stock eventually rebounded, but it’s a great example of how a notable departure can move prices especially in the short term.

 #3 Tesla CEO Smokes Pot

 Of course, there’s more to the story.
 This was just the straw that broke the camel’s back after a series of missteps on Musk’s part.
-That includes an unfortunate tweet about taking the company private, as well as a wave of resignations among company leaders.
+That includes an unfortunate tweet about taking the company private, as well as a wave of resignations from the executive team.

-Amid gossip about Musk’s potential drug problems and general pessimism about the company’s future, shares tanked.
-In record time, the stock that had traded for $370 or higher was now in the $250 range.
+Amid gossip about Musk’s potential drug problems and general pessimism about the company’s future, shares tanked from $375 highs down to $180 … more than 50%.

 #4 Passage of the Farm Bill

-Many traders saw the recent Farm Bill’s passage as the start of a CBD stock frenzy.
+Many traders saw the 2018 Farm Bill’s passage as the start of a CBD stock frenzy.